 Using Trace for Your Needs

 The best, safest way to do this is to start with a light trace.
 You can always use the stick blender later to thicken the soap batter.
-It’s a bit difficult to know and explain exactly when you reach a light trace, therefore, you should only go for designs AFTER some experience with simple cold process recipes.
+It’s a bit difficult to know and explain exactly when you reach a light trace.
+Therefore, you should only go for designs AFTER some experience with simple cold process recipes.

 Light trace is reached when your soap batter is still fully liquid, but your oils and lye water are already fully emulsified.
-Best way to check this is to watch for floating oils on your soap, or wait for the very first soap “marks” to start showing (like in a thick soup, when you drag your spoon and it leaves a mark).
+Best way to check this is to watch for floating oils on your soap.
+Or wait for the very first soap “marks” to start showing (like in a thick soup, when you drag your spoon and it leaves a mark).

-For separated layers, the soap batter should be at a medium to heavy trace.
+For separated layers, the soap batter should be at a medium trace.
 If you want the layers to “blend” or you wish to make swirlings, the soap batter should be kept in light trace.

 Once you reach trace, use a spoon or spatula to mix the soap batter.
 Avoid overusing the stick blender, remember you can always use it later.

 Other tips are to use low temperatures (35ºC-30ºC or 95ºF – 85ºF) to mix the lye water into the oils.
 You may even do it at room temperature as long as the oils are fully liquid, and the difference of temperatures between oils and lye water is not bigger than 10ºC.

 Use a low lye concentration, meaning basically more water for the same amount of oils and soda (but beware of soda ash…).
 This tip is actually only helpful if you wish to try and formulate your own soap.
 The recipes in this blog are adjusted for its purpose.